BarryTang22/latex-vscode-template/ReadMe.md

    - Make changes to your LaTeX source file as needed.

 3. **Build the Document:**
-   - Use the shortcut `Ctrl+Alt+B` to build the document.
+   - Use `Build Latex Project` button or the shortcut `Ctrl+Alt+B` to build the document.
 This will generate a PDF file in the project directory.

 4. **View the PDF:**
    - The PDF will be opened in the integrated viewer in VSCode.
 If not, you can open it manually from the project directory.